klamma/ar-for-eu-book/_pages/chapters/modeling.md

 3D models from photogrammetry can be created with the commercial software products [Agisoft Metashape](https://www.agisoft.com/), [RealityCapture](https://www.capturingreality.com/) and the open-source tool [Meshroom](https://alicevision.github.io/#meshroom).

+#### Manual Mesh Creation

+The previous methods all work on an object-level where the modeler is only concerned with the shape of the object while the computer constructs the according mesh data.
+However, it is also possible to manually construct the mesh.
+This means that the 3D artist adds and manipulates individual vertices and defines edges and faces in order to build the final mesh.
+One can either start from scratch or adapt existing primitive shapes.
+An example would be the (artistic) modeling process of a car.
+(In the production process, cars are usually modeled with CAD shapes since they can define exact and smooth curvatures.
+However, for real-time applications like games, cars are modeled as mesh-based objects).
+In this example, a 3D artist could start with reference images of the real car which are placed on the top view, front view and side view.
+After that, vertices are placed one by one in such a way that they align with all three background images.
+When placing the vertices, they are connected to edges and also form faces.
+Here, the 3D artist needs to make sure that the edges and face strips follow the major forms of the car's body.
+Additionally, the topology of the mesh needs to be managed, e.g. to avoid a mesh that is too dense.
+3D programs offer different features to support the modeling process.
+Especially a series of generative modifiers like live-mirroring for symmetric shapes or automatically subdividing edges to add more vertices accelerate the process and improve the result {% cite Simonds2013Blender %}.
+Creating realistic 3D object using this technique requires training and in-depth knowledge of the supporting features.
+A wide range of tutorials exist online which teach how to create different objects and explain different tricks which can be used to maximize the effectiveness of the modeling program's features.

+With mesh creation, the creator has full control over the mesh's complexity and topology.
+This is helpful for optimizations, e.g. if the model should be used in real-time rendering.
+Additionally, a clean topology helps in managing the amount of detail which is portrayed in the mesh.
+It it also helpful for animatable objects since the topology can be laid out in a way that it supports the movements.
+The main disadvantage of this technique is that it is a tedious and slow process.
+Similar to drawing, the quality of the result depends on the artistic skills of the creator.
+Apart from defining the shape of the object, the modeler also has to think about a suitable topology to repesent the shape as a mesh.
+The technique works well for man-made objects since they consist of clear shapes and hard edges which are good reference points in the modeling process.
+Creating organic objects by hand this way is tricky.

+#### Box Modeling

 #### Retopology

 The presented modelling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.